cnnrrss/es-kit/docs/Notes.md

 ### Bulk requests

-I would recommend sending smaller bulk requests.
-A common recommendation is that each bulk request should not exceed around 5MB in size.
+I would recommend sending larger bulk requests.
+A common recommendation is that each bulk request should be around 5MB in size.

 **Long-lived index**: You write code that processes data into one or more Elasticsearch indices and then updates those indices periodically as the source data changes.
 Some common examples are website, document, and e-commerce search.